Refinitiv/refinitiv-ui/documents/src/pages/build-element/tutorial.md

 ### Lifecycle

 The reactive update cycle is triggered when the properties have changed.
 The life cycle provided many hooks that can categorize into Pre-Update, Update, and Post-Update.
 Example usage in update hook provides a map of changed properties named `changedProperties`.
-It can use to check and compare the previous and the current property values.
+It can use to know which property has been changed.

 ```ts
 export class TodoElement extends BasicElement {